rxi/lovedos/README.md

 the built-in LoveDOS modules, functions and callbacks.

-## Using images
-LoveDOS provides support for a single image format: 8bit .pcx.
-By default the standard VGA palette is used, although this can be changed by using the `love.graphics.setPalette()` function.
-[ASEprite](http://www.aseprite.org/) is a good choice of image editing software for use with LoveDOS as it uses the standard VGA palette by default and can save to the 8bit .pcx format.

 ## Building
 Instructions for building the project from source can be found in the [doc/building.md](doc/building.md) file.
 If you intend to make changes to the